 Absolutely!
 Sophisticated testing and some good old fashioned tried and true techniques can easily rule out whether your child’s complaints are valid or not.
-Dr. Guerrette and Tripp strongly recommend evaluating any child with a visual complaint no matter how minor it may be.
+Dr. Tripp strongly recommends evaluating any child with a visual complaint no matter how minor it may be.

 Regardless of complaint, every child should have a full vision evaluation prior to starting school.